 Survival Tips for Vegetarian Traveling to China

 Many vegetarian travelers may be concerned about whether they can find a place to eat while visiting China.
 This is quite natural, especially going to a country with language barrier and different cultural background.
-If you are traveling to the cities, there are always some vegetarian restaurants in China catering to the needs of Buddhists and vegetarians.
+If you are traveling to the cities, there are various popular vegetarian foods and always some vegetarian restaurants in China catering to the needs of Buddhists and vegetarians.
 After all, Chinese consume 40% of the world’s vegetables and fruits annually.
 Traditionally Chinese people have many vegetables dishes cooked with meat garnish.
 We can simply ask the restaurant to take the meat out before cooking.
 It is also a good solution for the travelers if the veg food is not available.

 In many cities of China, there are some vegetarian restaurants sponsored by the Buddhist followers to promote Buddhism and vegetarianism.
 They offer vegetarian buffets at the cost of around CNY30-60pp (US$4.3-8.6).
 Some high-profile vegan restaurants were set up to accommodate the needs of wealthy people in big cities (Cost: CNY200-1000pp).
 Of course the dishes usually look more finely-worked.